CoSMoMVPA/CoSMoMVPA/doc/source/ex_dataset_basics.rst

 Load and view anatomical dataset
 --------------------------------
-Before loading data with :ref:`CoSMoMVPA functions <modindex>`, we start loading a single NIFT image of an anatomical scan.
+Using some basic :ref:`CoSMoMVPA functions <modindex>` we start loading a single NIFTI image of an anatomical scan.
-Use the function ``load_nii`` to load the nifti file of the brain of subject s01 (``brain.nii``) and assign the result to a struct 'ni'.
+Use the function :ref:`cosmo_fmri_dataset` to load the nifti file of the brain of subject s01 (``brain.nii``) and assign the result to a struct 'ds'.
 What is contained in this struct?

-Make a histogram of the non-zero voxels of the brain.
+Make a histogram of all voxels, and a second histogram of the non-zero voxels of the brain.
 There are two 'bumps' - what do they represent?

-Display a saggital, axial and coronal slice.
+Display the dataset in saggital orientation.

+Set anterior voxels to zero, and display the result.

-Hint: :ref:`run_nifti_basics_skl`
+Hint: :ref:`run_anatomical_dataset_basics_skl`

-Solution: :ref:`run_nifti_basics` / :pb:`nifti_basics`
+Solution: :ref:`run_anatomical_dataset_basics` / :pb:`run_anatomical_dataset_basics_`

 Loading datasets with different masks